DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-4-ect-theory.md

 - explicitly address misconceptions through explanation
 - provide evidence that might conflict with their thinking
 - provide activities to support them to restructure their thinking
-- use formative assessment to check that pupils’ thinking is changing
+- use formative assessment to check that pupils' thinking is changing

 Revisit misconceptions to remind pupils of what they thought in the beginning and acknowledge how their thinking has changed.